benkolera/FGI/Project_Documentation/Contributing_Standards.md

 See also the Project&rsquo;s [`MD` Document Standards](MD_Document_Standards.md) Document and the [`PDF` Document Standards](PDF_Document_Standards.md) Documentfor all Documentation-specific Standards.

-1. All Documents relating to the *Project* itself (ie the Project&rsquo; Governance, How To&rsquo;s, etc &mdash; Documents which could be consided &ldquo;Meta-Project&rdquo; Documents) SHALL be placed in the Project&rsquo;s `` Folder/Directory.
+1. All Documents relating to the *Project* itself (ie the Project&rsquo; Governance, How To&rsquo;s, etc &mdash; Documents which could be consided &ldquo;Meta-Project&rdquo; Documents) SHALL be placed in the Project&rsquo;s `Project_Documentation` Folder/Directory.
 2. All Documents relating to details of the Coding, etc, SHALL be placed in the Project&rsquo;s `Support_Files` Folder/Directory.

 ## General Contributing Standards